Liu Shahe: Biography

+Mao Zedong referenced Pieces on Plants throughout his speeches in February and March 1957.
+Mao stated that Pieces on Plants was a "poisonous weed" that should be criticized, but that "even with a hundred Pieces on Plants there would be no chaos."

+On 8 June 1957, the People's Daily editorial "Why is This So?" was published, changing the political environment significantly.
+It described the previous "airing of views" during the Hundred Flowers Campaign as an attack by "rightists".
+Afterward the editorial, those who had supported Liu and his editor, those who had defended Pieces on Plants during earlier debates, and those who imitated the style of Pieces on Plants were alleged to have been part of a Liu Shahe "counterrevolutionary clique".

+When the Anti-Rightist Campaign began in 1957, Liu was denounced as a "filial descendant of the landlord class".
+A trial of Liu was overseen by the head of the propaganda department in Sichuan, who mitigated the harshest criticisms of Liu.
+Liu provided a confession in which he implicated his editor as having planned to undermine the Communist Party and socialism.
+By doing so, Liu avoided being penalized with reform through labour.
+He was expelled from civil service work and the Communist Youth League and kept at CFLAC in Sichuan where he was provided a small allowance.
+Through CFLAC, he spent the next eight years, working all sorts of jobs including labourer and librarian.

+During the Cultural Revolution, he was sent home and worked in manual labour.
+He continued to compose poems in this period, but most of them were lost.
 After the end of the Cultural Revolution, Liu resumed publishing in 1978.
 His collection, Poems of Liu Shahe (1982), was awarded the National Prize for Poetry.
 Many of his poems expressed a sense of loss over his youth and sentimentality for the years he spent as a downtrodden labourer.
 Other poems, written in a serene tone, recorded the emotional solace he found in the difficult times.
 He wrote less poetry after the mid-1980s, and spent much time publishing and commenting on modern Taiwanese poetry.

 Liu was an outspoken critic of the simplification of Chinese characters.
-He wrote a dedicated column entitled "Simplified Characters are Unreasonable" (简化字不讲理/簡化字不講理)in the Chinese-language edition of the Financial Times.
+He wrote a dedicated column entitled "Simplified Characters are Unreasonable" (简化字不讲理/簡化字不講理) in the Chinese-language edition of the Financial Times.